 Corequisites: Architecture G160 or G162, Drafting G101, G105, G110, G170 For students desiring or needing extra CAD lab hours.
-The student will perfor

-For students desiring or needing extra CAD lab hours.
 The student will perform exercises which will be assigned in one of the prerequisite classes.
 This course may be taken 4 times.
 Lab.
 Optional pass/no pass grade.